aclark4life/django-mongodb-cli/docs/index.rst

 Third party library support
 ===========================

-Support for third party libraries is determined by the following criteria:
+Support for third party libraries is determined by the following:

-- Test suite results
+- Test suites
-- Project integration testing
+- Project integrations
 - Known limitations